When the weather cools down, warm and cozy breakfasts get added to our menu.

 - Cashew butter

-To improve digestibility and remove phytic acid from the oats, soak overnight by adding to a medium saucepan, covering with cool water by 1 inch, and adding salt and vinegar (both optional).
+- To improve digestibility and remove phytic acid from the oats, soak overnight by adding to a medium saucepan, covering with cool water by 1 inch, and adding salt and vinegar (both optional).
 Stir and cover.
 Soak at room temperature overnight or for at least 6 hours (24 hours max).
-Once soaked, drain and rinse.
+Once soaked, drain and rinse. *See notes for no-soak Instant Pot oats method.

 *Nutrition information is a rough estimate calculated with light coconut milk, the lesser amount of Golden Milk Mix and maple syrup, and without optional ingredients.